susanyang17/doc/dev-ref/Control_Components.md

     component selector to get Spreadsheet object in a controller and we will describe it in next section.

-## Access Components on a ZUL Page
+## Access Components in a ZUL Page

-After applying a controller, we can easily get a component object on the zul with the help of SelectorComposer and manipulate the component to fulfill our business requirement.
+After applying the controller, we can easily get a component object in the zul with the help of SelectorComposer and manipulate the component to fulfill our business requirements.

 Steps to get a component:

-1. Declare a member variable with the same type as the component you want to get.
+1. Declare a member variable with the same type as the component you wish to get.
 2. Apply the annotation `@Wire` with component selector syntax which specifies matching criteria against the components of the page which is applied with this controller.